merty/wordpress-move/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Transients are no longer included in database backups to reduce the database backup files' sizes.
+* Backup files created before changing the domain name are now being stored under the old backup directory for a possible future need.
+* Fixed the PHP Catchable Fatal Error some people encounter.
+* Added meta boxes to the settings page.

 = 1.1 =
 * Added "Backup Now" functionality to Backup Manager.
 * Added the capability of migrating and changing the domain name at the same time.